AIChessGM User Guide

 What You See in the Features Pane

-For a game that has feature data, the Features pane typically includes:
+For a game that has full-game feature data, the pane also includes:

 Motif Detail Pane